How does Hessel GTO help your business?

 Host employers will be assigned a Hessel GTO Field Officer to provide support and direction through the entire traineeship.
 Traineeships are entirely negotiable however, a fulltime traineeship consists of 30 hours per week working with the host employer and 1 day per week training with their Registered Training Organisation (RTO).

-Supervision is critical to a trainee becoming competent in their new role with their host employer.
+Supervision and Mentorship is critical to a trainee becoming competent in their new role with their host employer.

 • Ensure a safe and healthy workplace for the trainee;